 Dispose of Construction Debris Right

-See a list of facilities that accept construction debris for recycling and/or disposal.
+Our agency maintains a list of facilities that accept construction debris for recycling and/or disposal.

 If you have railroad ties, see the Ohio EPA's guidance document regarding railroad ties.
 Railroad ties should be disposed of in a solid waste or construction and demolition debris landfill.